Find synonyms Find exact match

 Indications/contraindications — Desmopressin works best for children with nocturnal polyuria and normal functional bladder capacity [4,29].
 Nocturnal polyuria is defined by nocturnal urine production greater than 130 percent of expected bladder capacity for age .
 By convention, expected bladder capacity (in mL) is estimated with the following formula: 30 x (age [in years] +1) .
 Compared with other modes of therapy, desmopressin is relatively expensive .
 Desmopressin should not be used in children with hyponatremia or a history of hyponatremia .

 Efficacy — Approximately 30 percent of patients achieve total dryness using desmopressin, with perhaps another 40 percent exhibiting a significant decrease in nighttime wetting .
 However, the relapse rate after discontinuation is high (60 to 70 percent) .
-In a systematic review of 41 randomized trials (2760 children) comparing desmopressin to other drugs or alarms in the treatment of nocturnal enuresis, the following findings were noted :
+In a systematic review of 47 randomized trials (3448 children) comparing desmopressin with other drugs or alarms in the treatment of nocturnal enuresis, the following findings were noted :

 Administration and adverse effects — Desmopressin is administered in the late evening to reduce urine production during sleep.
 It is given orally (the intranasal formulation was associated with increased risk of hyponatremic seizures and is no longer indicated for the treatment of enuresis) .
 The dose is titrated to best effect.
 The anti-enuretic effect is seen immediately once the correct dose is achieved .